PLDT Inc. research snapshot

 Rating

-Dominant Philippines telecom with high dividend yield, low valuation, but elevated debt, capex requirements, and currency risk
+Dominant Philippines telecom with a high dividend yield and low P/E, but high debt, heavy capex, peso depreciation risk, and limited growth differentiation

 Trend status